lost national insurance number application form

 Find Your Lost National Insurance Number

-Option 1: You can retrieve your lost National Insurance Number by calling HMRC.
-During the phone call, you will need to answer the security questions they ask.
-If successful, your number will be sent to you by post within three weeks.
-The phone number to call is 0300 200 3500.
-If you are outside of the UK, please dial +441912037010.
+You can find your lost National Insurance Number by phoning the HMRC.
+During the phone call you will need to answer all the security questions they ask.
+If successful your National Insurance Number will arrive in the Post within 3 weeks.

-Option 2: If you have a Government Gateway account, you can sign in and immediately print out your National Insurance Number.
-If you don’t have an account, you can apply for one.
-This method is the quickest, but may not always be possible, so you might need to explore the alternative options.
+If you have a Government Gateway account you will be able to sign in and print out your National Insurance Number straight away.
+You can apply for a Government Gateway account if you don’t already have one.
+This is the quickest way but not always possible so you might have to use one of the below methods.

-National Insurance Number Contributions and employers office, HM Revenue and Customs, BX9 1AN
+National Insurance Number Contributions and empolyers office, HM Revenue and Customs, BX9 1AN

 If you require your CA5403 form to be in Welsh then you will need to call 0300 200 1900 and ask for form CA5403W.